kingluddite/web-dev-notes/development/workflow/git/01-intro-git.md

 ## What is `detached HEAD` state
 git is telling you that you checked out an earlier version of your code and if you make any changes right now, things could get messed up

-* think it is like the librarian not wanting you to write in the book you checked out
+* Think it is like the librarian not wanting you to write in the book you checked out
-* when you checkout a commit, it is like you are in a time machine and went back in time, your project will be in the exact state it was when you made that commit
+* When you checkout a commit, it is like you are in a time machine and went back in time, your project will be in the exact state it was when you made that commit
-* think of commits like snapshot taking at family reunions
+* Think of commits like snapshot taking at family reunions
-    - each year you can take a different snapshot of your family and it will show who was in the family that year
+    - Each year you can take a different snapshot of your family and it will show who was in the family that year

-## check what is inside a file
+## Check what is inside a file

 ## how to get back to you current project commit